A Short Story by Melissa F. Kaelin

 “What?”
-Zach shook his head at the coincidence, just a bad day in the electronic world.
+Zach shook his head at the coincidence, just a bad day in the electrical world.
 “Which sign?”

 “It’s the main one there, on the front of the building,” she said.
 “It turned off tonight before we were ready to close, and we’ve been trying to get it to flicker back on all night.”

-“Oh, it just seems to be the theme of the day,” he said.
+“Oh, it just seems to be the theme of the night,” he said.
 “Technical problems.”

 She laughed.
 “Well, look,” she said, as she gestured down a side street.
 “I’m that way.
-It’s been a long night, so I might…”
+It’s been a long slog, so I might…”

 “Yeah,” he said.
-He wished she was traveling the same direction as him, not just for the company, but so he could show her what he’d seen.
+He wished she was traveling the same direction as him, not just for the companionship, but so he could show her what he’d seen.
 “Right.
 Of course.”

 They parted ways, and Zach continued on his path – the peaceful walk that took him home every night.
-Crossing over the Marshall Avenue Bridge was his favorite part.
+Crossing over the Lake Street Bridge was his favorite part.
 That’s where trendy Minneapolis met sleepy Saint Paul.
 Distinctly different from one other, the cities touched on the bridge, like a couple of hipsters holding hands over the Mississippi River.